 Taking the leap to start a business is very exciting.
 The processes and governmental/administrative tasks necessary to start and run a business in the United States can be less exciting and more confusing.
-GovDocFiling is here to simplify the startup process.
-We have guided hundreds of businesses — big and small — through the steps to successfully set up and run their business.
+GovDocFiling is here to remove the angst and aggravation of filing government documents.
+We have guided hundreds of businesses — big and small — through the steps to start, build and grow their business.

 The type of entity you register is important because it determines the following for you and your company:

 - How profits are taxed by the IRS

 - How you will be treated in a lawsuit